James Scott, 1st and last Duke of Monmouth1

 By Peter Lely, 1667 2

-Barbara Villiers, Duchess of Cleveland was baptised on 17 November 1640 at St. Margaret's Church, Westminster, London, England.4 She was born in 1640.4 She was the daughter of William Villiers, 2nd Viscount Grandison of Limerick and Hon.
-Mary Bayning.3 She married, firstly, Roger Palmer, 1st Earl of Castlemaine, son of Sir James Palmer and Lady Catherine Herbert, on 14 April 1659 at St. Gregory's by St. Paul's, London, England.1 She married, secondly, Robert Feilding on 25 November 1705 in a bigamous marriage as his second wife was still alive marriage.5 She and Robert Feilding were divorced on 23 May 1707.5 She and Roger Palmer, 1st Earl of Castlemaine were separated before 1661.3 She died on 9 October 1709 at age 68 at Chiswick, Middlesex, England, from dropsy.3,5 She was buried on 13 October 1709 at Chiswick, Middlesex, England.5 Her will (dated 11 August 1709) was probated on 10 October 1709.5
+Barbara Villiers, Duchess of Cleveland was baptised on 17 November 1640 at St. Margaret's Church, Westminster, London, EnglandG.3 She was born in 1640.3 She was the daughter of William Villiers, 2nd Viscount Grandison of Limerick and Hon.
+Mary Bayning.4 She married, firstly, Roger Palmer, 1st Earl of Castlemaine, son of Sir James Palmer and Lady Catherine Herbert, on 14 April 1659 at St. Gregory's by St. Paul's, London, EnglandG.1 She married, secondly, Colonel Robert Feilding on 25 November 1705 in a bigamous marriage as his second wife was still alive marriage.5 She and Colonel Robert Feilding were divorced on 23 May 1707.5 She and Roger Palmer, 1st Earl of Castlemaine were separated before 1661.4 She died on 9 October 1709 at age 68 at Chiswick, London, EnglandG, from dropsy.4,5 She was buried on 13 October 1709 at Chiswick, London, EnglandG.5 Her will was proven (by probate) on 10 October 1709.5

 Children of Barbara Villiers, Duchess of Cleveland and Charles II Stuart, King of Great Britain